openssl/openssl/doc/designs/lms.md

 The NSA have listed LMS as a quantum-resistant scheme for software and firmware signing for National Security Systems [3].
-LMS is a Stateful Hash Based Signature (HBS) scheme that depends only on the security of its underlying hash functions, and approved secure hash functions are believed to be quantum resistant.
+LMS is a Stateful Hash-Based Signature (HBS) scheme that depends only on the security of its underlying hash functions, and approved secure hash functions are believed to be quantum resistant.
 Stateful HBS schemes are not suitable for general use because they require